Symbiotic star candidates in Gaia Data Release 3: Conclusion

 The result is a catalog of 1,674 symbiotic star candidates.
 We recommend follow-up observations for all of these sources.
 In some cases where we have X-ray counterparts, we are most confident that we have identified new symbiotic stars, and recommend prioritizing these sources for further study.

 Our approach balances accuracy in astrometry, brightness of candidates, and broad spectral features to search for new symbiotic candidates.
-While our study has limitations, including the brightness cuts and dependence on a single spectral template, future work could improve upon this to cast a wider and more effective net.
+While our study has limitations, including the brightness cuts and dependence on a single spectral template, future work could improve upon this strategy to cast an even wider and more selective net.
 The rewards would be significant.
 With each new discovery comes the potential for a deeper understanding of stellar evolution and the stars that have revolutionized our understanding of the universe.